- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 The bony outline of the eyeball socket is covered up using the periorbital fat to provide a thicker cover to reduce skeletonization or sunkenness thus enhancing the youthful appearance of the periorbital region.

-- Even modest fat removal in patients with underdevelopment of the eyeball socket rims may possibly synergistically improve the prominent appearance of the eyeballs.
+- Even modest fat removal in patients with underdevelopment of the eyeball socket rims could synergistically improve the prominent appearance of the eyeballs.
 Mobilizing fat over the rim enhances the coverage of the orbital bony rim and elevates the sunken area helping to camouflage some of the prominence of the globes.

-- Orbital fat may possibly be mobilized below the attachment of the levator labii superioris alaeque nasi to efface the contour of depression seen in a prominent nasojugal groove..
+- Orbital fat could be mobilized below the attachment of the levator labii superioris alaeque nasi to efface the contour of depression seen in a prominent nasojugal groove..

 - Regular blepharoplasty or eyelid surgery results in a sunken-eye appearance as it unmasks the inferior rim of the eyeball socket which was previously hidden by prolapsed fat.
 Fat transfer or repositioning in deep-set eyes with fat protrusion during transconjunctival blepharoplasty produces a good cosmetic appearance of the entire eye.

 What are the possible advantages and disadvantages of Fat Repositioning?